Ron Hines DVM PhD

 Blood samples that have been stored tend to give falsely lower ESR rates – particularly if that storage was at room temperature and not in a refrigerator.
 It has been published that hemolytic anemia – the kind of anemia due to toxins or autoantibodies that destroy a pet’s own red blood cells have the ability to decrease ESR rates.
 It has also been discussed that low blood fibrinogen levels due to liver disease might slow your dog and cat’s ESR rate as well.
 In humans, anemia from a variety of causes such as advanced age, kidney or thyroid issues and a variety of medications have also been linked to changes in ESR rate.
 Anything that increases the viscosity of blood, such as dehydration, might also slow your pet’s ESR rate.

 Complementary Tests That Come To Mind:

-It would be quite unusual for your cat or dog’s ESR to be abnormal in the absence of other abnormalities in your dog or cat’s CBC or WBC and blood chemistry tests .
+It would be quite unusual for your cat or dog’s ESR to be abnormal in the absence of other abnormalities in your dog or cat’s CBC / WBC and blood chemistry tests.
 ESR is just a general marker of inflammation.
 As such, a high ESR does not tell your veterinarian where or why that inflammation is occurring.
 It only tells you and your veterinarian that there is a health issue somewhere.
-Hopefully, other abnormalities in your pet’s CBC/WBC, your veterinarian’s physical examination and the history you provide will give him/her hints as to how to proceed in making the diagnosis.
+Hopefully, other abnormalities in your pet’s lab report, your veterinarian’s physical examination and the history you provide will give your veterinarian hints as to how to proceed in making a diagnosis.